yuhr/NIL/README.md

 - GPLs
 - BSD Licenses

+and compatible with:

+- CC0

+NIL obligates you:

+- to include the permission notice, usually the LICENSE file, and
-because NIL prohibits to include any copyright notices into granted softwares.
+- not to include any of copyright notices associated to you

+in your software.